-You will have two exams, each worth 40 points.
+You will have two exams, worth 40 points each.
 I will give you a study guide for both tests.
-The main goal of these tests is to help you apply and think critically about the material we have covered in the course.
-The tests will contain multiple choice, true/false, fill in the blank, and short answer questions.
-The short answer portions will be take-home, open note and due by 11:59 PM EST in Canvas the same day as the in class exam, but you will have access to the questions for 2 weeks prior to the due date.
+The main goals of these tests are to help you integrate, think deeply, and think critically about the material.
+I want you to be able to "put it together."
+The tests will contain multiple choice, true/false, fill in the blank, and short answer.
+On the days of these two exams, you will not be required to come to class in person.
+You will take the exam using Honor Lock on Canvas.
+Exams are due by 11:59 PM ET on their respective due date.